liambll/blog-archive/_posts/2017-07-02-queuing-model.markdown

 Below are mathematical solution to several simple queuing models.

 __* M/M/1 Model:__

+M/M/1 denotes a queuing model with one server and exponential distribution for interarrival time and service time.
 \\[
 L_q = ρ^2(1-ρ) = \lambda ^2/[\mu (\mu - \lambda)]
 \\]